connectedcircuits/FuncSbProxy-funcappshortcct-/README.md

 - `DisableFuncPeriodMin`: Duration in minutes to disable the function when errors occur

 ## Example Use Case
-This solution serves as a practical example of how to implement the FuncTriggerManager pattern to improve resilience in serverless architectures.
+This solution serves as a practical example of how to send a control message to the FuncTriggerManager application to improve resilience in serverless architectures.
 By temporarily disabling triggers when downstream systems fail, you can prevent excessive retry attempts and reduce costs.

 ## Getting Started
 1. Clone this repository
-2. Update the connection strings in `local.settings.json`
+2. Update the connection strings in `prd.settings.json`
 3. Run the function locally using the Azure Functions Core Tools